armchairtheorist/simple_pipeline/README.md

 pipeline.add pipe2
 ```

-If you don't want to use the **SimplePipeline::Timeout** mixin for your pipe, you can still set a timeout by passing in a ```:timeout``` value when you are adding the pipe.
+If you don't want to use the **SimplePipeline::Timeout** mixin for your pipe, you can still set a timeout by passing in a ```:timeout``` option when you are adding the pipe.
 If you do this, the param value will take precedence over any other timeout value set by the mixin.

 ```ruby
 # Timeout value set to 10 seconds, even though SomePipe doesn't include SimplePipeline::Timeout